We’ve realized that many founders, entrepreneurs, bootstrappers, and indie hackers use copywriting and content writing interchangeably.

 Copywriters are known to come up with compelling headlines that draw the reader’s attention to the body or the copy’s central message, which eventually leads them to make a buying decision.

-Additionally, copywriting is a high revenue-generating skill because it focuses on creating a sales message that allows the customers to pull the trigger to buy products.
+Additionally, copywriting is a high revenue-generating skill because it focuses on creating a sales message that allows the customers to pull the trigger on buying products.

 Copywriters are the go-to for: